aeilers/docker-alpine-base/README.md

 # docker-alpine-base

-Contains the Dockerfile and supporting install scripts for a Base [Alpine Linux](http://alpinelinux.org/) Docker image. (~15MB virtual size)
+Contains the Dockerfile and supporting install scripts for a Base [Alpine Linux](http://alpinelinux.org/) Docker image. (~7MB compressed)(~16MB virtual size)

 ## Purpose

 A few reasons:

-- To provide a base set of tools in a more familiar shell,
+- To provide a base set of tools in a more familiar shell with Bash,
-- To provide additional script(s) for inheriting images,
+- To provide additional script(s) for inheriting images to provide additional uses,
-- And to implement a single environment setup with minor variations for Development and Production images.
+- And to implement a single environment setup that can be reused for development, continuous integration, and production environments.

 ### Base set of tools

-The tools provided are the [Bash shell w/ autocomplete](https://pkgs.alpinelinux.org/package/main/x86_64/bash-completion), full functionality for [common commands](https://pkgs.alpinelinux.org/package/main/x86_64/coreutils), fully functional [grep](https://pkgs.alpinelinux.org/package/main/x86_64/grep), and [recursive directory listing](https://pkgs.alpinelinux.org/package/main/x86_64/tree) capabilities.
-This is where most of the extra image size comes from with about ~10MB extra for all these features.
+The tools provided are [Bash shell w/ autocomplete](https://pkgs.alpinelinux.org/package/main/x86_64/bash-completion), full functionality for [common commands](https://pkgs.alpinelinux.org/package/main/x86_64/coreutils), fully functional [grep](https://pkgs.alpinelinux.org/package/main/x86_64/grep), and [recursive directory listing](https://pkgs.alpinelinux.org/package/main/x86_64/tree) capabilities.
+This is where most of the extra image size comes from with about ~11MB extra.

 ### Additional scripts